 Monster Hunter: World on PC is a tantalising proposition.
 The series has been running for more than a decade, but never has PC been the home of a core Monster Hunter game.
 For anyone without a Nintendo or PlayStation console, Monster Hunter: World is the first chance for PC players to see what the excitement is all about.
-We have gathered news and even played it ourselves to bring you everything you need to know about this huge new game.
+We have gathered news, gameplay trailers, and even played the game ourselves to bring you everything you all the details about this huge new game.

 Check out all the biggest upcoming PC games.